SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

      * imagers, scanning split spectrograph + polarisation, spectropolarimetry

  * 12 TB a day of data once everything is up and running
- * All calibration codes are publically available on bitbucket, majority in python
+ * All calibration codes are publicly available on bitbucket, majority in python
  * Could end up 100s of 1000's of fits files per observation
  * NDCube 2.0 development was for DKIST datacenter (stuart)
  * Using dask for data within files, and gwcs for coordinates within array, all built upon NDCube